 Optional: for different colors (like dark brown, Mahogany, or Redwood accents), apply one coat of Sashco’s Capture Stain or Transformation Siding & Trim stain.

 The clear coat is the lynchpin in all of this.
 It’s the key to achieving that smooth, easy-to-clean surface.
 It also brings out the grain of the wood to help give it that warm glow.
 Two coats are best.

 Try it before you buy it

-Get samples of both Colorfast and Symphony for free by clicking below!
+Get samples of both Colorfast and Symphony for free!
 Test to make sure you get the look you want.